WesWedding/sta-enhanced/README.md

 - Personality: It can be helpful to write this down, especially if you're a GM and have to switch between several characters or otherwise need a reminder to get in-character.
-- Gender/Pronouns: Sometimes it can be hard to keep pronouns straight when all you have are alien names and portraits.
-Maybe you have a species that doesn't use the typical Earth gender dynamics at all!
-It's sci-fi, anything can happen!
-- Biography: The Notes field provided by the System was really tiny, but there is also a difference between a Biography and Notes.
+- Backstory: The Notes field provided by the System was really tiny, but there is also a difference between a Biography and Notes.
 Put your fancy backstory here, instead.
 Plenty of space is given for this purpose.
+- Pronouns: Originally not included in the STA system, this field is now provided on the 2E sheets.
+This plugin makes sure 1E players have access to this field as well.

 ### New Editors ###
 Text editors have been updated from the TinyMCE editor to ProseMirror (TinyMCE will eventually get deprecated).
 A side effect of this means that the minimum supporting Foundry version supported is Foundry v10.

-## Hypothetical Future Features ##
-- Cleaner Weapon sheets - Clearly defined "Effects" and "Qualities" sections with room for custom qualities.
-- Improved labelling of chat cards when sharing Values, Talents, and Focuses.
-- Career Events!
-These are not tracked on any official sheets nor any VTT sheets, but they seem like really useful background information for a GM to refer to.